 The stand supports the monitor well and there's almost no wobble.
 The cylinder that attaches to the screen is metal, but the feet are plastic.

 The 38GL950G has bad ergonomics.
 It can't rotate to portrait mode due to its ultrawide format.
 There's no swivel adjustment and the tilt range is pretty narrow.
+If you want an ultrawide monitor with swivel range, then check out the Dell Alienware AW3821DW.

 The back of the monitor is plain except for the circular ring that lights up.
 Unfortunately, there's no cable management at all.